 The Kanchi Kailasanathar Temple is dedicated to Shiva, referred to as Kailasanathar in this temple.
 His consort here is Kanakavalli Thayar.
 The temple design has been created so as to recreate the environment of Mount Kailasha, the abode of Shiva.

-Inside the main temple the deity is a majestic Shivalinga in black granite.
+Inside the main temple, the deity is a majestic Shivalinga in black granite.
+The inner sanctum is square in shape and houses a Shiva Lingam of six feet in height and three feet in diameter.
 The gates to the garbagriha (sanctum sanctorum) weren’t open yet.
 They open much later during scheduled prayer hours.
 So if you are into offering prayers, you should come at around 9 am.

 The light was much improved by this time, with the Sun showing itself towards the front of the temple.
 As I went around taking pictures of these crumbling beauties a family of parrots appeared from nowhere at the roof of the temple.
 Below is the west side wall of the main mandapa, covered in detailed carvings of Shiva.